Updated on: 8/9/2023

 Please note there is no absolute level of ALC that demands treatments.

 It seems so counterintuitive.
 And frustrating.
-We learn that we have cancer, and then we are told to sit on our hands and watch and wait until our cancer becomes bad enough that we need to treat it.
+We learn that we have cancer, and then we are told to sit on our hands and watch and wait or our preferred terms, Active Surveillance or Active Observation, until our cancer becomes bad enough that we need to treat it.
 Shouldn’t we want to try to knock it out when it is still in its infancy and has not become an aggressive and often bulky adversary?
 The answer to this question as of today is a resounding NO!

 Admittedly, we have much better treatments today.
 What we know now is that we didn’t know back then is that a significant percent of us can be predicted based on our prognostic indicators to possibly never need treatment and to have a normal life expectancy.
 Taking even a “gentle” chemotherapy such as chlorambucil can’t improve on an already normal lifespan and is more likely to increase the mortality and morbidity for that group.

 Since that 1998 study, as Dr. Furman points out in the video that follows, for a variety of reasons, nothing has proven to make a difference in improving our overall survival, but there are reasons to believe that it is worth setting up trials to investigate whether it might help to intervene earlier with some of the newer drugs in the highest risk patients.

 Until we have the results from trials where newer agents are used before there is any “reasons to treat” in untreated patients, the data just doesn’t support early treatment.
 But, that being said, I think these the trials need to be done to test this theory.

 The take away points at the beginning of the article lists what the experts mostly agree are valid reasons to start treatment.
 Understand that these guidelines were put together by putting many CLL experts in a room and locking the door until they agreed on a set of rules.
 They have never been studied in clinical trials.
 They just make sense.